 - Customized sitelinks for mobile: Create mobile-optimized sitelinks to show on mobile devices.

 - Schedule with start and end dates: Specify the dates, days of week, or times of day your sitelinks are eligible to show.

-Sitelinks are free to add—you’re only charged for clicks from people viewing your ad.
+Sitelink extensions are free to add—you’re only charged for clicks from people viewing your ad.
 The cost of a click on a sitelink equals the cost of a click on the headline in the same ad.
-In other words, you'll be charged the same amount no matter which link in the same ad—the landing page or a sitelink—someone clicks.
-Sitelinks offer more opportunities for your customers to click on and within your ad, but you won’t be charged for more than two clicks per ad impression.
+In other words, you'll be charged the same amount no matter which link in the same ad (for example, the landing page or a sitelink) someone clicks.
+Sitelinks offer more opportunities for your customers to click on and within your ad, but you won’t be charged for more than 2 clicks per ad impression.
 However, if someone quickly clicks on more than one link while viewing an ad, this gets treated as a duplicate or invalid click and you won't get charged.